-The regions used in this project are based on Statistical Area Level 4 (SA4) regions as defined by the Australian Bureau of Statistics.
+The regions used in this project are based on Statistical Area Level 4 (SA4) regions as defined by the Australian Bureau of Statistics (PDF, 45MB).
 There are 19 SA4s in Queensland, but the five Brisbane SA4s have been combined in this report to take into account the larger natural labour market.

 The final scenarios cover the period 2017 to 2022 and include:

 - Technological change: increasing labour productivity of all industries in Queensland so that the productivity of each is 0.25 per cent higher than the baseline each year between 2017-18 and 2021-22.

 - Changing workforce: increasing interstate migration with a decreasing proportion of working aged population (15-64 years).

 - External impact: halving the price of coal and iron ore.

 The modelling results derived under each scenario were compared with a baseline scenario based on 2017 labour market, population and economic data and the Queensland Government’s 2017-18 Budget papers.

 While growth is generally positive for Queensland regions, employment projections show that the faster growing population centres of the south east corner of the state will experience the largest expansion in employment.
 However, each scenario impacts individual regions differently, depending on their industry composition.
 This demonstrates the importance of region–specific responses and activities alongside global policies.